 To help clear up the confusion, we asked several leading experts to answer six common questions about this essential nutrient.

-1. What is vitamin D and why is it important?
+1. What is vitamin D?

 Vitamin D is a nutrient we ingest (from food or supplement) and our bodies synthesize (from sunlight; skin contains a “precursor” molecule that is transformed into vitamin D when exposed to UVB rays).